eclipse-openj9/openj9-docs/docs/xclassgc.md

 When enabled, GC occurs only on class loader changes.
 To always enable dynamic class unloading regardless of class loader changes, set [`-Xalwaysclassgc`](xalwaysclassgc.md).

-:fontawesome-solid-pencil-alt:{: .note aria-hidden="true"} **Note:** Disabling class GC is not recommended because unlimited native memory growth can occur, which can lead to out-of-memory errors.
+:fontawesome-solid-pencil:{: .note aria-hidden="true"} **Note:** Disabling class GC is not recommended because unlimited native memory growth can occur, which can lead to out-of-memory errors.

 ## Syntax